azak-azkaran/cascade/README.md

 ## Health Check
 A temporary client tries to connect to a certain address regurlary.
-The Cascade mode is active if health check succeeds.
+The Cascade mode is active if health check fails.

-__TODO__ This will be changed in the future.

 ## Direct Mode
 Normal http internet Proxy Mode.